-5 Mile (MP 60)
+Five Mile Campground (MP 60)

-Public campground, one of four operated by the BLM along the Dalton Highway.
+Five Mile Campground is located five miles north of the Yukon River and is one of four public campgrounds operated by the BLM along the Dalton Highway.
 It is near an artesian well with potable water and the only public dump station.
-See page 18.
+See page 18 for more details.

-Roller Coaster (MP 75)
+Roller Coaster Hill (MP 75)

-North of the Yukon River, travelers encounter a series of steep hills named by truckers in the early years of pipeline construction, including Sand Hill (MP 73), Roller Coaster (MP 75), Mackey Hill (MP 87), Beaver Slide (MP 110) and Gobblers Knob (MP 132).
+North of the Yukon River, travelers encounter a series of steep hills named by truckers in the early years of pipeline construction, including Sand Hill (MP 73), Roller Coaster Hill (MP 75), Mackey Hill (MP 87), Beaver Slide (MP 110), and Gobblers Knob (MP 132).
 Truckers today use the same names.

-86-Mile Overlook
+86-Mile Overlook (MP 86.5)